 Steps you should take if your child’s identity is stolen

 Send a letter to each credit bureau requesting they remove all accounts, inquiries, and collection notices associated with your child’s name or personal information

-- Consider requesting a credit freeze
+Place a fraud alert, and consider requesting a credit freeze

 Contact businesses where your child’s information may have been misused and explain the situation

-- Report the crime and create an official Identity Theft Report
+Report the crime and create an official Identity Theft Report

 Update your files with important information, like the times and dates you make contact with companies

 Save copies of any correspondence you send to credit bureaus or other companies